CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "material": ["iron", "wood"], // Material types.
-See materials.json for possible options "weight": 907,         // Weight, measured in grams "volume": "1500 ml",   // Volume, volume in ml and L can be used - "50 ml" or "2 L" "martials_like": ["weaponid1"] // This weapon can be used in martial arts that use the weapons in the list.
-Not recursive, the weapons specified must be explicitly listed in martial art.
+See materials.json for possible options "weight": 907,         // Weight, measured in grams "volume": "1500 ml",   // Volume, volume in ml and L can be used - "50 ml" or "2 L" "martials_like": ["weaponid1"] // This weapon can be used in martial arts that use the (other) weapons in the list.
+Not recursive; the weapons specified must be explicitly listed by the martial art.
 "bashing": 12,         // Bashing damage caused by using it as a melee weapon "cutting": 12,         // Cutting damage caused by using it as a melee weapon "flags" : ["CHOP"],    // Indicates special effects